SoraHolmes/FriendshipProgressionTweaker/README.md

 # FriendshipProgressionTweaker
 First (and probably last) mod and/or repository for personal use that I "created" with the help of ChatGPT and inspired by [DifficultySocializing](https://www.nexusmods.com/stardewvalley/mods/24389?tab=posts) ([PokeBenji](https://www.nexusmods.com/profile/PokeBenji)).

+# Description

+FriendshipProgressionTweaker lets you customize how quickly friendship points are gained in Stardew Valley.

+Instead of using one multiplier for every friendship level, the mod allows you to set separate percentages for each two-heart range:

+- 0–2 hearts
+- 2–4 hearts
+- 4–6 hearts
+- 6–8 hearts
+- 8–10 hearts
+- 10–12 hearts
+- 12–14 hearts

+Separate scaling options are available for:

+- Gifts
+- Conversations
+- Quests
+- Events

+This makes it possible to slow friendship progression down gradually, keep the early stages more generous, or create your own progression balance.

+# Tested Features

+The following friendship sources have been tested in-game:

+- Regular conversations
+- Regular gifts
+- Birthday gifts
+- Help Wanted board item-delivery quests
+- Item-delivery quests received by letter
+- Weekly Special Orders

+Each tested source correctly uses its own configured category and the percentage for the NPC's current heart range.

+Event friendship scaling is included in the configuration, but has not yet been fully tested and should currently be considered experimental.

+# Installation instructions

+Install the latest version of [SMAPI](https://smapi.io).
+Install[Generic Mod Config Menu (GMCM)](https://www.nexusmods.com/stardewvalley/mods/5098) to configure the mod.
+(Optional) [Lookup Anything](https://www.nexusmods.com/stardewvalley/mods/541), press F2 on NPC to see if mod works as intended / fn+F1 on laptop
+(can be used to check an NPC's exact friendship points before and after an interaction because SMAPI shows Vanilla points) Unzip the mod folder into Stardew Valley/Mods.
+Run the game using [SMAPI](https://smapi.io).

+# Main features
+Gaining a Friendship Points via Milestone/Progression/Scaler per 2 Hearts with adjustable percentage from Gifting, Talking, Quest and Event (like dialogue choices or special days).

+# Requirements
+the latest version of SMAPI
+Generic Mod Config Menu

 # WHY?
 I don't know which head or tail about programming/coding, that's why, with the help of ChatGPT (yeah, I know) and inspired by a Mod called [DifficultySocializing](https://www.nexusmods.com/stardewvalley/mods/24389?tab=posts) by [PokeBenji](https://www.nexusmods.com/profile/PokeBenji), this mod could exist.
 Only beginning to play Stardew Valley, realizing that friendship points gained by gifting (more so on birthday and gold quality stuff), like way too much by my standard, raising it from 2 hearts to 5 hearts, just like that was already done within 2 weeks in Spring.
 Year 1.
 I'm thinking, "No, I thought this game had the definition of cozy, but that doesn't align with you, taking your time, that later on the NPC will just become a husk."